Global and International Studies

 (1) Completion of a minimum of 16-17 units in a themed cluster by taking approved UC Davis upper division courses in the area of global/international studies from this list, and/or approved upper division courses taken while participating in a study abroad program.

 - Students must meet with the GIS advisor and complete a Course Cluster Worksheet to demonstrate subject interrelatedness.

 - Suggested course clusters include: A specific country or region, or courses themed around a field in global and international studies such as: people and nationalities, the individual and society, arts, language, literature and culture, world trade and development, peace and security, global environment, health, and natural resources, etc. (see cluster worksheets below for examples)

-(2) Completion of 12 units in a UC Davis accredited international internship, plus approved UC Davis courses sufficient to total 16-17 units.
+(2) Completion of up to 12 units in a UC Davis accredited international internship, plus approved UC Davis courses sufficient to total 16-17 units.

 - No more than two courses from a single department may be used.

 - Only one course that overlaps with your major may be used and none from a second minor.